yext/answers-search-ui/README.md

   //       'BOOK_APPOINTMENT',
   //       'RSVP'
   analytics: 'CTA_CLICK',
-  // The target attribute for the CTA link, defaults to '_self'.
+  // The target attribute for the CTA link, defaults to '_blank'.
 To open in a new window use '_blank'
   target: '_blank',
   // The eventOptions needed for the event to fire.
 Either a valid json string, an object, or a function that
   // takes in the result data response.